Our GOVERNMENT

 The Public Works Department provides high-quality essential services that improve and maintain public infrastructure to protect and enrich the lives of our residents.

-The Customer Service and Billing Division provides Administrative and Financial support along with Customer Service for the entire Public Works Department.
+The Customer Service Division provides administrative and financial support and customer service for the entire Public Works Department, including work requests, utility billing services, and dog licenses.

 Engineering